 Many manual workers have been forced to leave manufacturing industries for other industries.
 Owing to their poor education, most of them could merely shift to low-paid, unskilled and precarious jobs in service industries.
 More and more manual workers, especially women, middle-aged and elderly workers, are facing the impact of economic restructuring.
 These displaced workers, who had earlier worked in manufacturing industries, encounter difficulties in securing jobs because their skills hold little market value.

 While displaced manufacturing workers find themselves trapped in low-paid jobs in the service industry, those who remain in manufacturing industries often experience under-employment and receive lower incomes.
 Manufacturing workers experience a slower increase in wages and a deterioration of living standards.
-The real wage index of craftsmen and operatives in manufacturing industry changed from 101.1 in 1993 to 96.9 in 1997, a 4.2% decrease.
+The real wage index of craftsmen and operatives in manufacturing industry changed from 101.1 in 1993 to 96.9 in 1997, a 4.2% decrease (Census and Statistical Department, 1999).
 In other words, the real income of the manufacturing workers could not catch up with inflation.
 In 1997 the average daily wage of manufacturing workers was only $329.

 Comparatively speaking, production workers in manufacturing industries who can retain their jobs in the same industry, or who can find low-paid jobs in service industries are fortunate, although they have much lower incomes.
 Many laid-off workers are so unfortunate that they can never re-enter the labour market to procure other employment.
 Comparatively speaking, production workers in manufacturing industries who can retain their jobs in the same industry, or who can find low-paid jobs in service industries are fortunate, although they have much lower incomes.
 Many laid-off workers are so unfortunate that they can never re-enter the labour market to procure other employment.

 The Rise of Structural Unemployment

-During the late 1980s and the first half of the 1990s, the unemployment rate of Hong Kong stayed below 2 per cent, which was very low when compared with other western industrialised countries.
+During the late 1980s and the first half of the 1990s, the unemployment rate of Hong Kong stayed below 2%, which was very low when compared with other western industrialised countries.
 However, the scenario has deteriorated since 1995.
-In 1995 the official unemployment rate was over 3 per cent for the first time since 1985.
-Nevertheless, after the financial crisis in Asia in October 1997 the unemployment rate experienced such a quick and tremendous surge that in early 1999 it reached its historically high level of 6.3 per cent.
+In 1995 the official unemployment rate was over 3% for the first time since 1985.
+Nevertheless, after the financial crisis in Asia in October 1997 the unemployment rate experienced such a quick and tremendous surge that in early 1999 it reached its historically high level of 6.3%.

 Wage Polarisation in Service Sector